To qualify for an HHSFMO scholarship, you must:

 Can I submit my transcripts via mail or does the school need to send them directly to the scholarship fund?

-No. The transcripts must be received by the application due date.
+No. The transcripts must be received or postmarked by the due date.

 My school has a 72 hour transcript processing period and I will not make the deadline.
 Can I deliver them myself as soon as I pick them up?

-Your transcripts must be sealed and received on or before the deadline in order to be accepted.
+Your transcripts must be sealed and postmarked or hand delivered on or before the deadline in order to be accepted.

 Do you accept official electronic transcripts?